SOLANA-DEVNET

 Accepted assets

-The revenue pool PDA accepts WSOL and SPL-token funding.
+The Distribution Pool PDA accepts WSOL and SPL-token funding.

 WSOL (wrapped SOL)Stablecoins such as USDC or USDTPartner SPL tokensTreasury-funded SPL assetsOther supported SPL tokens